AnhTuan160301/vector-database_-Pinecone/README.md

 # vector-database_-Pinecone
-Build simple applications with vector database - pinecone
+Build simple applications to search Gif with a description using the vector database - pinecone